 It’s important to remind ourselves that secondhand does not mean second-best.
-There are a wealth of ideas of secondhand gift ideas for everyone, that would be a delight to receive.
+There are a wealth of ideas for preloved gifts, that would be a delight to receive.

 Your search might take you minutes, to a few days or a few weeks.
 However secondhand websites are usually updated frequently, so the right gift is bound to appear.
 With both patience and persistence, you’ll find the perfect gift within your budget, that’s meaningful for your loved one.

-Secondhand gift ideas that work especially well are gifts that people expect to be old.
+Preloved gifts that work especially well are gifts that people expect to be old.
 One of these is vinyl.
-Vinyl records are enjoying a revival right now, with, in 2019, vinyl outselling CDs for the first time in forty years.
+Vinyl records are enjoying a huge revival right now.
+In fact, vinyl now outsells CDs.

-If your loved one is into vinyl, then a vintage record from one of their favourite artists would make a great secondhand gift idea.
-You may have to ask some prying questions first to discover what gaps they have in their collection, but it’s worth it to avoid buying something they already own.
+If your loved one is into vinyl, a vintage record from one of their favourite artists would make for a great secondhand gift idea.
+You may have to ask some prying questions first to discover the gaps in their collection, but it’s worth it to avoid buying something they already own.

 Once you’ve worked out what record they would love, it’s time to get searching.
 Online eBay, Oxfam Online, and Discogs are great places to look for secondhand vinyl.
 Check out my eBay buying tips if shopping there.

 Vintage jewellery is another thing that people expect to be old.
 And the great news is there is a ton of choice out there.
-From ostentatious costume jewellery, to elegant and refined vintage pieces, you name it, and I guarantee you can find it.
+From ostentatious costume jewellery to elegant and refined vintage pieces, you name it, and I guarantee you can find it.

 Etsy and eBay are good places to look online, as is Oxfam Online.
 Charity shops and antique shops are also a delight to browse for vintage jewellery.
 And if you have a specific piece in mind the shop may be able to call you if something comes in matching your description.

+I’ve been buying my kids secondhand toys for their Christmas and birthdays since they were little.
 We look for things that are in good condition.
-To make it special for the big day, we give the toys a wipe down and wrap them up prettily in a box with a bow on top.
+Before gift wrapping them, we give the toys a good clean.
+Then we wrap them up prettily in a box with a big bow on top.

-We’ve also had success with dolls (less so Barbie dolls, because their hair and costumes don’t always stand up to kids play), bikes, and games.
-Just check all the pieces are there first.
+We’ve also had success with dolls.
+Although less so Barbie dolls, because their hair and costumes don’t always stand up to kids’ play.
+Preloved board games have worked well too.
+Just check all the pieces are there first!

 Charity shops, eBay, Facebook Marketplace, and Gumtree are all great places to look.
 I’m having the most success with Facebook Marketplace at the moment – prices are reasonable and many sellers are open to negotiating on price.

 I’m not a person that buys a lot of clothes.
 Instead, my Achilles heel is vintage homeware.
-I cannot walk past a charity shop without having to go in to look at their homeware section.
+I cannot walk past a charity shop without popping in to look at their homeware section.
 There’s not an antique store I don’t love.
-Right now the secondhand holy grail for me are these beauties* and vintage mirrors.
+And I’ve been to a lot!

 If you are pressed for time, then I find Etsy the best place to look online for vintage homewares.
 Both eBay and Facebook Marketplace can be a bit hit or miss, however, there are bargains to be had in both places if you get lucky.
 Charity shops and antique shops can be enjoyable to browse, but there are no guarantees you’ll find what you are looking for.

-Unused and Unboxed Items
+6. Unused and Unboxed Items

 Gifts are unwanted for a number of reasons.
-It could be the wrong size or style, or just not to their taste.
+The item could be the wrong size or style, or just not to the recipient’s taste.
 It could be a duplicate of something they already have.
-Just because it’s unwanted, doesn’t mean there is anything wrong with it.
+In other words, just because it’s unwanted, doesn’t mean there is anything wrong with it.